 1. Creates Awareness:

 Lack of awareness is one of the biggest challenges in corporations.
-When employees feel disengaged and demotivated, it impacts their performance, productivity, and commitment to the organization.
-When the attributes of employee disengagement and dissatisfaction are not uncovered, there cannot be scope for any improvement.
+When employees feel disengaged and demotivated, it impacts their performance and productivity.
+When the attributes of employee disengagement are left uncovered, improvement becomes ineffective.
 Hence, turnover increases, productivity decreases, and the company’s bottom-line suffer.
-Pulse Surveys can be especially helpful here by becoming a means of creating organizational and employee awareness.
+Pulse Surveys can be especially helpful by becoming a means of creating organizational awareness.

 2. Real-time Data: